-3.1.1 All Drivers shall hold a C1 Grade Competition Licence or higher and where the Entrant is other than the Driver, an Entrant's Licence is required in the name of the Entrant.

-Note: Under the provisions of the Trans-Tasman Visa Agreement between Motorsport Australia and MotorSport New Zealand Inc, Australian competitors holding both Motorsport Australia General Competition Licences and Tasman Visas may enter any of the NZ Race Series and be eliqible for awards.

-- 3.1.2 All drivers and entrants shall be financial members of The Club. - 3.1.3 A minimum of one(1) and maximum of two (2) Driver(s) shall be nominated to drive each competing car at each Round of the Series and will be known as the "Driving Team". - 3.1.4 Elite Level Drivers, as defined by The Club, are permitted to compete however: - (1) Elite Level Drivers may only compete in Class 2, 3, 4 and 5, and - (2) Only one(1) Elite-Level driver is permitted per Driving Team at each Round of the Series. - 3.1.5 A Driver may only be entered to drive in one(1) vehicle only in the One Hour Race at any Round of the Series.
+- 3.1.1 All Drivers shall hold a C1 Grade Competition Licence or higher and where the Entrant is other than the Driver, an Entrant's Licence is required in the name of the Entrant. - Note: Under the provisions of the Trans-Tasman Visa Agreement between Motorsport Australia and MotorSport New Zealand Inc, Australian competitors holding both Motorsport Australia General Competition Licences and Tasman Visas may enter any of the NZ Race Series and be eligible for awards. - 3.1.2 All drivers and entrants shall be financial members of The Club. - 3.1.3 There are no restrictions on the number of Drivers, or minimum driving time for each Driver.
+Those nominated to drive each competing car at each Round of the Series and will be known as the "Driving Team". - 3.1.4 Elite Level Drivers, as defined by The Club, are permitted to compete however only one(1) Elite-Level driver is permitted per Driving Team at each Round of the Series. - 3.1.5 A Driver may only be entered to drive in one(1) vehicle only in the Two Hour Race at any Round of the Series.
 No 'cross entries' are authorised.